avitripathy01/repo-log-analyser/README.md

 # repo-log-analyser
 Scan log file(s) and distribute it categorically into segments

-Current source supports scanning the dispatcher log file only.
+Current source code supports scanning the dispatcher log file only.

 **Available features to stdout/files:**